postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/publishing-your-docs.md

 ![Listing Detail](https://assets.postman.com/postman-docs/listing-detail.jpg)

+If you do not want to make your docs discoverable at this time, you can go ahead and publish then [add them to the API Network or Postman Templates later](/docs/postman-for-publishers/public-api-docs/).

 ## Publishing and unpublishing

 Once you have your publish settings complete, click __Publish Collection__ to make your docs public.